 To maximize your earnings potential you can consider some of the following:

-- Obtaining professional certifications will increase your salary prospects significantly;
+- Obtaining professional certifications can greatly increase your salary.

-- Gaining more experience is also associated with higher salaries; and
+- Gaining more experience is also associated with higher salaries.

 - Salaries tend to be higher in metropolitan areas compared to rural locations.